DISTRICT: “DISTRICT” means Antelope Valley Community College District.

 ASSIGNMENT OF PURCHASE.
 The VENDOR shall not assign or transfer by operation of law or otherwise any of all of its rights, burdens, duties or obligations without the prior written consent of the DISTRICT.

-TERMINATION.
+TERMINATION FOR CONVENIENCE.
 The DISTRICT reserves the right to terminate a Purchase Order for its own convenience with liability limited to the services or products delivered prior to the VENDOR’s receipt of the DISTRICT’s termination notice.
 All blanket or standing Purchase Orders will automatically terminate at the end of the DISTRICT’s fiscal year without prior notice to VENDOR, unless otherwise agreed to by the parties.

 LIMITATION OF PAYMENTS.
 Prices and amounts shown in the Purchase Order are the maximum amounts authorized on this order.